St. Xavier's College, Kolkata: Sports and festivals

 The college has facilities for playing sports and activities such as: football, basketball, hockey, volleyball, cricket, table tennis, badminton, carrom and foosball.
 These games are played throughout the year at both intra-college and inter-college levels.

-A sports day is organised, every year in December.
-Students of the college, compete in various track and field events, on this day, amidst huge audiences from all over the city.
+A sports day is organised every year in December.
+Students of the college compete in various track and field events on the day.

-St. Xavier's College has some of the best festivals at the Undergraduate level in the country.